|

 ovsdb - Open vSwitch Database (Overview)

-database system.
-Schemas in OVSDB specify the tables in a
+system.
+Schemas in OVSDB specify the tables in a database and

-database and their columns’ types and can include data,
+their columns’ types and can include data, uniqueness, and

-specifies the JSON-RPC based protocol that OVSDB clients and
+the JSON-RPC based protocol that OVSDB clients and servers use to

 The OVSDB protocol is well suited for state synchronization